joelparkerhenderson/system-quality-attributes/doc/vertical-scalability/index.md

 </span>

+**Define vertical scaling:** <span data-chatgpt-prompt="define vertical scaling (computers and software)">Vertical scaling refers to the process of increasing the capacity of a single server by adding more resources, such as RAM, CPU, or storage.
+This differs from horizontal scaling, which involves adding more servers to handle increased demand.
+Vertical scaling is often used to improve the performance of applications that require high levels of processing power or memory, and is commonly used in database systems or middleware applications.
+It is also known as scaling up or upgrading.</span>

 ## See Also

 * [Wikipedia: Scalability](https://wikipedia.org/wiki/Scalability): Scalability is the property of a system to handle a growing amount of work by adding resources to the system.
 In computing, scalability is a characteristic of computers, networks, algorithms, networking protocols, programs and applications.
 Scaling vertically (up/down) means adding resources to (or removing resources from) a single node, typically involving the addition of CPUs, memory or storage to a single computer.

 * [Dictionary: scalability](https://www.dictionary.com/browse/scalability): the ability of something, esp a computer system, to adapt to increased demands

-* [OpenAI: vertical scaling](https:://openai.com): <span data-chatgpt-prompt="define vertical scaling (computers and software)">Vertical scaling refers to the process of increasing the capacity of a single server by adding more resources, such as RAM, CPU, or storage.
-This differs from horizontal scaling, which involves adding more servers to handle increased demand.
-Vertical scaling is often used to improve the performance of applications that require high levels of processing power or memory, and is commonly used in database systems or middleware applications.
-It is also known as scaling up or upgrading.</span>